parke/lxroot/readme.md

-# Lxroot - Lightweight software virtualization
+# Lxroot - a software virtualization tool

 ###  About